Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 ## Citizen Science loop step-wised co-creation

-This section showcases the process, tools and results obtained when applying the GREENGAGE CO-enabling approach to a real use-case, namely, “reflection on the suitability and air quality of important points of interest (POIs) within the campus of the University of Deusto in Bilbao, Spain”.
+This section showcases the process, tools and results obtained when applying the GREENGAGE CO-enabling approach to a real use-case, namely, *“reflection on the suitability and air quality of important points of interest (POIs) within the campus of the University of Deusto in Bilbao, Spain”*.
 The following subsections describe the different steps completed towards fulfilling the CS loop for this thematic co-exploration.
 Notice that to coordinate the execution of this co-creation process, a new process was defined in the Collaborative Environment as shown in the following [figure](#fig-collaborative-environment).

 <a id="fig-collaborative-environment"></a>
 ![GREENGAGE's Collaborative Environment](./assets/colaborative-environment-spec.png)